Let’s take a lighthearted look at ITIL change management.

-This is a story about change management (or change enablement as ITIL 4 has termed it).
+This is a story about ITIL change management (or change enablement as ITIL 4 has termed it).
 There once was a man named Garry who worked as an infrastructure architect in the IT department of a manufacturing company.
 The enterprise used a big data analytics solution to ensure proactive maintenance of their manufacturing processes.
 And as happens with big data, its servers got constantly overloaded with sensor data.

-One day, Garry heard his colleague complain that he couldn’t create a change management-related report in their big data solution despite trying for what seemed forever.
+One day, Garry heard his colleague complain that he couldn’t create a ITIL change management-related report in their big data solution despite trying for what seemed forever.
 And that’s when Garry realized that it was finally time to expand the company’s on-premises data center.

 Chapter I: The man who justified

 Having mulled the idea over for some time, Garry felt he now needed to do something about it.
-The level of IT service management (ITSM) maturity in Garry’s company was high enough to solve this data center issue through the ITSM change management process in the company’s ITSM tool.
+The level of IT service management (ITSM) maturity in Garry’s company was high enough to solve this data center issue through the ITIL change management process in the company’s ITSM tool.

 Garry knew that lots of configuration changes were expected (new servers, network hardware, new operating system instances, etc.), and that they needed to be properly documented in the configuration management database (CMDB).
 And upon doing so, various employees needed to be notified of the new changes in the IT infrastructure.
 And Garry was sure that maintaining awareness of changes was a good reason for using the ITIL change management process in this case.